Glaston Oyj Abp: Glaston Corporation: Notification of Change in Holdings according to Chapter 9, Section 10 of the Securities Markets Act

 Glaston Corporation: Notification of Change in Holdings according to Chapter 9, Section 10 of the Securities Markets Act

-Glaston Corporation has today received a notification pursuant to chapter 9, section 5 of the Securities Market Act from OP-Rahastoyhtiö Oy, according to which OP-Suomi Pienyhtiöt Fund's ownership of shares and votes in Glaston Corporation has exceeded 5% following an acquisition of shares on 15 June 2017.
-Total position of person subject to the notification obligation:
+Glaston Corporation has received a notification pursuant to chapter 9, section 5 of the Securities Market Act from Oy G.W.Sohlberg Ab, according to which the ownership of shares and votes in Glaston Corporation has fallen to 0% following a disposal of shares on 21 June 2017.

 GLASTON CORPORATION